luyadev/luya/docs/guide/lesson-module.md

 ## Adding the module to the admin menue

 In order to see the new module, you've to define the menue appearance in the ```modules/addressbook/admin/Module.php```.
 After succesfully executing the ```crud/create``` command you'll also get a generated code proposal (green color) in the command line (see the GIF above).
-We want to see both the contacts and the groups and have to modify the generated code accordingly.
+We want to see both the contacts and the groups in the admin menue and have to modify the generated code accordingly.

 Your admin ```Module.php``` should look like this: